PeterSewell/nonrotating_necklace/README.md

 acceleration vector is dominated by gravity.
 To estimate which way is up, in the device reference frame, we take a smoothed (low-pass-filtered) version of the acceleration data.
-We project the gyroscope and magnetic field data onto this horizontal plane.
+We project the gyroscope and magnetic field data onto this horizontal plane, which also greatly simplifies the mathematics and computation needed, compared to the general 3d orientation estimation problem.

 The magnetic field data gives an absolute orientation with respect to the Earth's magnetic field, but with a very noisy signal.
 On the